racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/PyappDebug.md

 In that screen you will be able to interactively debug your PyApp on workflow engine level.
+For example, when you launch an action in which you have inserted a `q.debugger.shell()` line, the action starts a shell session in your wfe screen session.
+In this shell session you can then debug your action.
+To end the shell session, close it like any other shell session, i.e. with CTRL+d.

+After debugging the action, do not forget to remove the debug lines that launch the selected debugger.

 If you want to leave the screen session and want the workflow engine to stay running in debug mode, press CTRL+a followed by the `d` key.
 However, it is recommended not to run the workflow engine in debug mode for better performance.